lingtalfi/Models/DataTable/datatable.model.md

     - confirm: bool=false, whether or not to confirm before executing the action
     - confirmText: string=null, the confirm text.
 If null, will default to a default text of: "Are you sure you want to execute this action?"
-    - label: string, the label of the bulk action
+    - label: string="", the label of the bulk action
-    - uri: string, the uriNotation (see below)
+    - uri: string="/datatable-handler?type=bulk", the uriNotation (see below) The action identifier is passed via post.
-    - type: string, the type amongst:
+    - type: string=modal, the type amongst:
             - post: the data will be posted to the given uri as post data, this will refresh the page
             - modal: the data will be posted to the given uri as post data, but via ajax, and a modal will be used to hold the server's response.